 When people see black cats, they usually fall into one of two different camps.
 One group cringes away, feeling a shiver of superstition.
 The other group rushes forward in glee over discovering an adorable black panther, miniaturized.
 The mythology of the black cat is rich, with unexpected bumps you may not know.
 And if you’re a lover of these gorgeous kitties, that history may trigger some creativity.
 Because when it comes to black cat names, the possibilities are endless.
 Do you follow the expected pathways of dark and mysterious?
 Or do you go for the ironic?
 Perhaps you follow a completely unexpected route.
-Not to worry because we have some of the best black cat names you could ask for!
+Not to worry, because we have 108 of the best black cat names you could ask for!

 All felines with a single hair color are referred to as “solids” or “selfs” in the cat world.
 It pops up from a mutation on the recessive gene that blocks the expected tabby pattern.
 If the tabby gene is allowed even a tiny bit of expression, you’ll see faint stripes in the light.
 This is possible even with black cats.
 That mutation offers a bonus of protection against some diseases.
 (Pretty cool, right?)

 The black “solid” comes in a few different options:

 For whatever reason, black coats show up more in males than females.
 And most black cats have yellow eyes.
 The high melanin pigment (which produces the black color) triggers yellow in the eyes.

 Everyone knows the negative side of black cat mythology (or they think they do).
 But did you know black cats also have POSITIVE mythology?
 True story!
 And when you look at their history, you may find inspiration for your black cat names.
 Especially because these beautiful felines circled the globe!